The cascade and veterinary specials explained

 How does the cascade work in Great Britain?

-4. Human medicine with MA valid in GB/NI/UK OR an authorised veterinary medicine from outside of UK.
-For products not authorised in GB/UK, a Special Import Certificate from the VMD is required; in the case of food-producing animals, the medicine must be authorised in a food-producing species.
+If there is no veterinary medicine as described in step 1, or it is not available in Great Britain, then: a human medicine with a Marketing Authorisation valid in GB, NI or UK wide OR an authorised veterinary medicine from outside of the UK.
+For products not authorised in GB or UK wide a Special Import Certificate from the VMD is required; in the case of a food-producing animal the medicine must be authorised for a food-producing species.

 Exemption: In exceptional circumstances, a human medicine may be imported from outside of the UK.
-For products not authorised in GB/UK, a Special Import Certificate from the VMD is required.
+For products not authorised in GB or UK wide a Special Import Certificate from the VMD is required.

 How does the cascade work in Northern Ireland?